+Further information

+Getting extra help

+Course Clinics

-Further information Getting extra help Course Clinics The IT Learning Centre offers bookable clinics where you can get pre- or post-course advice.
+The IT Learning Centre offers bookable clinics where you can get pre- or post-course advice.
 Contact us using courses@it.ox.ac.uk.

-Study Videos from Molly Molly is our collection of self-service courses and resources.
+Study Videos from LinkedIn Learning

+On our website, you will find our collection of self-service courses and resources.
 This includes providing LinkedIn Learning video-based courses free to all members of the University.
-Visit skills.it.ox.ac.uk/molly and sign in with your Single Sign-On (SSO) credentials.
+Visit skills.it.ox.ac.uk/linkedin-learning and sign in with your Single Sign-On (SSO) credentials.

 Some courses recommend pre- and/or post-course activities to support your learning.
 You can watch the online videos anywhere, anytime, and even download them onto a tablet or smartphone for off-line viewing.

-If you need a quiet place to work through learning activities away from distractions, the IT Learning Centre offers 'quiet' sessions where you can book a place.
-These are scheduled frequently during normal term times.
-About the IT Learning Portfolio online Many of the resources used in the IT Learning Centre courses and workshops are made available as Open Educational Resources (OER) via our Portfolio website at skills.it.ox.ac.uk/it-learning-portfolio.
-Find the pre-course activity for this course in the IT Learning Portfolio: visit skills.it.ox.ac.uk/it-learning-portfolio and search for "inheriting databases activity".
-About the IT Learning Centre The IT Learning Centre delivers over 100 IT-related teacher-led courses, which are provided in our teaching rooms and online, and we give you access to thousands of on-line self-service courses through Molly (powered by LinkedIn Learning).
+About the IT Learning Portfolio online

+Many of the resources used in the IT Learning Centre courses and workshops are made available as Open Educational Resources (OER) via our Portfolio website at skills.it.ox.ac.uk/it-learning-portfolio.

+Find the pre-course activity for this course in the IT Learning Portfolio: visit skills.it.ox.ac.uk/it-learning-portfolio and search for "starting databases".

+About the IT Learning Centre

+The IT Learning Centre delivers over 100 IT-related teacher-led courses, which are provided in our teaching rooms and online, and we give you access to thousands of on-line self-service courses through LinkedIn Learning.

 Our team of teachers have backgrounds in academia, research, business and education and are supported by other experts from around the University and beyond.

 Our courses are open to all members of the University at a small charge.
 Where resources allow, we can deliver closed courses to departments and colleges, which can be more cost-effective than signing up individually.
 We can also customize courses to suit your needs.

 Our fully equipped suite of seven teaching and training rooms are usually available for hire for your own events and courses.

 For more information, contact us at courses@it.ox.ac.uk.

-About IT Customer Services The IT Learning Centre is part of the Customer Services Group.
+About IT Customer Services

+The IT Learning Centre is part of the Customer Services Group.
 The group provides the main user support services for the department, assisting all staff and students within the University as well as retired staff and other users of University IT services.
 It supports all the services offered by IT Services plus general IT support queries from any user, working in collaboration with local IT support units.

 The Customer Services Group also offers a data back-up service; an online shop; and a PC maintenance scheme.
 Customer Services is further responsible for desktop computing services - for staff and in public/shared areas - throughout UAS and the Bodleian Libraries.

 This page intentionally left blank